hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

   , wrap = OverlayMsg
   }
 ```
-Therefore a click on the "Store" button sends the message `Store`.
+Therefore, a click on the "Store" button sends the message `Store`.
 ##### 3. What happens when the `Store` message is send
 The `Store` message is then processed by the function `wrapUpdate` which is also defined in `src/VirtualDom/Debug.elm`.
 The relevant part is that a function `store` is called and provided metadata and (even more important) the message history.
 ```elm